pascallessig/pascallessig/README.md

 Here are some of the projects I've worked on:

-1.  **Quantitative Analysis of Residential Sales Volume Drivers in Ibiza and Formentera** (MSc Thesis - Ongoing)
+1.  **Quantitative Analysis of Residential Sales Volume Drivers in Ibiza and Formentera** (MSc Thesis - AUG 2025)
     * **Overview:** This ongoing thesis involves developing quantitative models to analyze and predict drivers of residential sales volume.
     * **Methodologies:** Econometric and machine learning model development, complex data analysis, feature engineering, rigorous model validation.
 These are directly transferable to analyzing financial market data.
     * **Tech Stack:** Python, Tensorflow, Keras, Scikit-Learn, SQLite, VS Code, LaTeX, GitHub